yakworks/github-tools/README.md

 and set up the labels for this repo to match what you have in a [`labels.yml`](labels/labels.yml) file.
 This file includes a simple list of label settings;

-get a token from https://github.com/settings/tokens
+> 👀 get a token from https://github.com/settings/tokens and make sure its set in GITHUB_TOKEN environment variable

 ```
 token: 6fa8b6510.....